Yanuba/LinuxFibers/README.md

 # UnixFibers
-Implementation of Windows fibers in Unix
+Implementation of Windows fibers in Unix using a LKM